Antrikshy/solid-suggest/README.md

 1. `onQuery` - solid-suggest runs it on initial render and on each user input change.
 For solid-suggest, your implementation answers the question "what suggestions should solid-suggest show in the current state?"
 2. `onSelect` - solid-suggest invokes this to emit the user's selection to your code.

-All this libary does is provide JavaScript/TypeScript bones for a suggestions dropdown so that you don't have to clutter your application with the required internal states, keyboard and mouse handling, etc.
+All this library does is provide JavaScript/TypeScript bones for a suggestions dropdown so that you don't have to clutter your application with the required internal states, keyboard and mouse handling, etc.

-solid-suggest also supports objects as suggestions (not just strings), with support for custom rendering of each suggestion.
-Styling is still supplied by you.
+- Supports objects as suggestions (not just strings), with support for custom rendering of each suggestion.
+- Supports optional debouncing of user input via the `debounceMs` prop (in milliseconds).
+If not set or zero, input is not debounced.
+- Styling is still supplied by you.

 Some more questions are answered [in the docs](https://antrikshy.com/solid-suggest).

 ## What it Doesn't Do

 1. Come with *any* styling. solid-suggest is a **headless** library that completely relies on the you to style.
 This way, it fully integrates with any branding and design system.
 2. Provide built-in network fetch capabilities.
 You are free to make network calls this in their `onQuery` implementations.
+Consider supplying a `debounceMs` value to reduce network calls.
 3. Wash your car.

 Some more questions are answered [in the docs](https://antrikshy.com/solid-suggest).